Fraser-Dwyer/Advanced-Computer-Graphics/README.md

 Contains images and executables produced in my third year module: Advanced Computer Graphics

-As per the lecturer's request, all code is hidden in a private submodule
+The images below were produced by using a raytracer built from scratch using C++

-The images produced below are a result of using a raytracer in C++ built from scratch
+(As per the lecturer's request, all code for the raytracer is hidden in a private submodule)

 <table width="100%">
   <tr>